labordynamicsinstitute/metajelo-web/README.md

 ## Docker

-* Run `./psc.sh <command>`, e.g. `./psc.sh pulp --psc-package build`.
-This will run
-the command in the container with the CWD mounted and then exit.
+* Run `./psc.sh <command>`, e.g. `./psc.sh npm run prod`.
+This will run `npm run prod` the command in the container with the CWD mounted and then exit.
 Alternatively if you want to issue multiple commands in the container quickly, you can run `./psc.sh bash`.

+# API Documentation

+API docs are available [on Pursuit](https://pursuit.purescript.org/packages/purescript-metajelo-web).